Victor1890/url-shortener-node/README.md

 # URL Shortener Microservice

 This is a backend microservice that provides URL shortening functionality.
 It allows users to shorten long URLs into shorter, more manageable links.
-This microservice is built using [insert programming language/framework here] and utilizes a [insert database system here] for storing and retrieving shortened URLs.
+This microservice is built using JavaScript, Node.js, Express.js and utilizes a Database not relationship like MongoDB for storing and retrieving shortened URLs.

 ## Getting Started